 Mr. Jensen has over 35 years of experience in the international mining and mining finance industries.
 From 2003 until his retirement in 2019, Mr. Jensen served in several leadership roles at Royal Gold, Inc., a public precious metals company, including Director, President and Chief Executive Officer from 2006 to 2019, and Chief Operating Officer from 2003 to 2006.
-Prior to 2003, he held progressively more responsible roles in engineering, finance, strategic growth, safety, environmental excellence, and operational efficiency.
+Prior to 2003, he held roles with progressively more responsibility in engineering, finance, strategic growth, safety, environmental excellence, and operational efficiency.
+Mr. Jensen also serves on the Boards of Antofagasta Minerals SA and Antofagasta plc where he chairs the Audit and Risk Committee and is a member of the Projects Committee as well as the Governance and Nominations Committee.

-As a former CEO of a publicly traded precious metals stream and royalty company, Mr. Jensen brings business, leadership, governance, and financial expertise that assists Board in evaluating the Company's financial risks and strategy and capital deployment.
+As the former CEO of a publicly traded precious metals stream and royalty company, Mr. Jensen brings business, leadership, governance, and financial expertise that assists the Board in evaluating the Company's financial risks and strategy and capital deployment.